-Everyone in Bali during the rainy season from December to February must have noticed a lot of rubbish on the beach and in the ocean.
-The most surprising is that many people don’t even think where all this plastic comes from.
-The thing is there are all of us who create garbage.
+Everyone on Bali must have noticed a lot of rubbish on the beach and in the ocean during the rainy season — from December to February.
+The most surprising thing is that many people don’t even ask where all this plastic comes from or how to keep the oceans clean.
+The truth is, all of us create garbage and contribute to pollution.

 According to statistics, Indonesia is in the top five countries that pollute the world’s oceans with plastic.
-Earth cannot digest so much plastic – once created, it never disappears, but only decays into smaller particles.
+Earth can’t digest so much plastic: once created, it never disappears, but only decays into smaller particles.
+And it can’t survive at this level of plastic consumption.

 In our opinion, here are the 3 main reasons why this is happening.